laraplus/translatable/README.md

 It makes use of Laravel's 5.2 enhanced global scopes to join translated attributes to every query rather than utilizing relations (the way it's done in this excellent package by dimsav: https://github.com/dimsav/laravel-translatable).
-As a result only a single query is needed to fetch translated attributes and there is no need to create separate models for translation tables, making this package more powerful and easier to use.
+As a result only a single query is needed to fetch translated attributes and there is no need to create separate models for translation tables, making this package easier to use.

 ## Quick demo

-To enable translations for your models, you first need to prepare your schema according to the convention.
+To enable translations for your models, you first need to prepare your schema according to the [convention](#creating-migrations).
 Then you can pull in the ``Translatable`` trait:

 ```php
 use Laraplus\Data\Translatable;